 The Department of Anesthesiology and Pain Medicine at UW enthusiastically supports resident involvement in global health.
 A number of our faculty are active in overseas medicine in the developing world and provide mentorship and opportunities for many residents to gain overseas experience during their training.
 In the CA3 year the Department funds a month’s ‘elective’ time for residents to explore various training opportunities and many residents use this time to travel overseas.
 Examples of resident global health experiences in recent years include:

-Four senior residents in consecutive years from 2006 to 2009 and in 2012 were recipients of the prestigious SEA/HVO fellowship to travel to Tanzania and participate in training of local anesthesia providers.
+Five senior residents in consecutive years from 2006 to 2009, 2012 and 2015 were recipients of the prestigious SEA/HVO fellowship to travel to countries such as Tanzania and Vietnam and participate in training of local anesthesia providers.

 Other countries our residents have visited include South Africa, Nepal, Uganda, and Columbia